Read case data

 and the package here to easily find a file path within

 your RStudio project.
-We’ll use the pipe %>%
+We’ll use the pipe operator (%>%

-some of their functions, including others from the package
+functions, including functions from the data formatting package

 R